Free Spanish Courses & Lessons

 Like it or not, we live in a globalized world.
 Every year, technology makes communication cheaper and faster.
 In a few years, most people will not be working side-by-side with people from their own town, rather, they will work side-by-side with people from countries all over the world.
 I have been working from home, with people from around the entire world, since 2006.
 The idea for this website, along with the original version of the website, originated in the USA.
 The content for the website was produced in fifteen different Spanish speaking countries over a period of ten years.
 Newer versions of the website were created in Nepal, because I could no longer afford to pay the absurd salaries demanded by developers in California.
 As you can see from the example of just this one website, learning two or more languages is becoming increasingly important in our connected world.

 Unfortunately, the United States is the only industrialized country which allows students to attend high school without studying a foreign language.
 By the time most students begin to study another language, it is much too late for them to become highly proficient in a second language.
 In most European countries children begin to study Spanish or another language when they are 6-9 years old, or even as young as 3 years old.
 The fact is that in the United States only about 9% of the population is multilingual, whereas in Europe, over 50% of the population is multilingual.
-Are American students just too lazy to learn Spanish conjugation?
+Are American students just too lazy to learn the direct object pronouns Spanish?
 American schools produce world-class skate-boarders and surfers.
 Do these kids faint we presented with a ser conjugation?
 Do they do any better with the estar conjugation?

 It stands to reason that both companies and NPOs are driven to expand their existing networks.
 Having fluency in Spanish gives an edge on any applicant by showing employers that one has the ability to communicate with an entirely different community of people.
 If you enjoy traveling at the expense of others, consider that employers are more apt to send a prospective employee abroad if he or she shows proficiency in another language.
 When I was a young man, I was selected to be sent to Brazil to work because I had taught myself Spanish.
 It seemed a little odd to me at the time since Portuguese is spoken in Brazil.
 The facts were that everyone else in the company was simply to lazy to learn another language.
 In addition, no one else was willing to live in South America because, at that time, it was extremely difficult to view NBA and NFL games in South America.